 This shows itself as an inability to perform what you want to do with a muscle, even the first time you try.
 There is a reduction in the force which the muscle can exert, however hard you try.
 The muscle is not working properly - it has become abnormal.

 This is sometimes called asthenia.
 It is a sense of weariness or exhaustion that you feel when using the muscle.
-The muscle isn't genuinely weaker, it can still do its job, but it takes you more effort to manage it.
+The muscle isn't genuinely weaker, it can still do its job but it takes you more effort to manage it.
 This type of weakness is often seen in people who have chronic fatigue syndrome, sleep disorders, depression, and chronic heart, lung, and kidney disease.
 It may be due to a reduction in the speed with which the muscle can get its energy supply.

-The difference between these three types of muscle weakness is often vague, and you can have more than one of them.
+The difference between these three types of muscle weakness is often vague and you can have more than one of them.
 You can also progress from one to another.
 However, working out which one is the main problem can help doctors work out what is causing it.
 This is because some conditions tend to cause one type of weakness rather than another.

-Common causes of muscle weakness
+What are the causes of muscle weakness?

 Muscle power is greatest and recovery times are shortest in our 20s and 30s.
 This is why most great athletes are in this age range.
 However, building of muscles through regular exercise can be done at any age.
 Many successful long-distance runners are aged over 40.
 Muscle tolerance for prolonged activity such as marathon running remains high for longer than the powerful, short-burst activities like sprinting.

 Infections and illnesses are amongst the most common causes of temporary muscle fatigue.
 This is usually through muscle inflammation.
-Even though recovery is usual, if inflammation severe (such as a bad bout of influenza), the weakness can last quite a while.
+Even though recovery is usual, if inflammation is severe (such as a bad bout of influenza), the weakness can last quite a while.
 This can sometimes trigger chronic fatigue syndrome (CFS).
 Any illness with generalised temperature and muscle inflammation can be the trigger.
 However, some illnesses are particularly prone to cause it.
 They include flu (influenza), glandular fever (Epstein-Barr virus), HIV, Lyme disease and hepatitis C. Other less common causes, in the UK at least, are tuberculosis (TB), malaria, syphilis, polio and dengue fever.

 During and just after pregnancy, high levels of steroids in the blood, together with a tendency to be lacking in iron (anaemia), can cause a feeling of muscle tiredness.
-This is pretty normal in pregnancy and whilst some exercise is still sensible, when pregnant you need to be particularly careful when exercising.
+This is normal in pregnancy and whilst some exercise is still sensible, when pregnant you need to be particularly careful when exercising.
 Remember you are carrying a weight on the front.
 This can lead to lower back pain if you don't adapt what you do to take account of your altered posture.

 Persistent (chronic) diseases